TRI-AMDD/mpet/docs/analysis.rst

-Analyze the results with built-in Tools
+Analyze the results with built-in tools
 =============================================